 - If any of the exposed people from your center start to have symptoms and/or test positive for COVID-19, you must close your center for at least 48 hours to do a deep clean of your center.

-- It is important to have a good list of substitute teachers on call just in case staff have to be absent without notice.
+- It is important to have a good list of substitute educators on call just in case staff have to be absent without notice.

 When someone at your center shows symptoms and/or tests positive for COVID-19:

-- If the person is a student and begins to show symptoms at school, remove the child immediately and place them in a room with minimal toys/furniture.
+- If the person is a child and begins to show symptoms at your center, remove the child immediately and place them in a room with minimal toys/furniture.
 Make sure the staff member accompanying the child is wearing proper PPE.

 - Parents and guardians of children who have been exposed to the confirmed positive child or staff must be notified of an outbreak.
 An outbreak is considered one case of confirmed positive.